Martha Hunt: Personal life

 Hunt has a diagnosis of scoliosis.
 Speaking of her surgical scars, Hunt had stated "Scars are uniquely beautiful, and they tell a triumphant story about you.
 I have a long one down my back, and one on my lower right abdomen."
 In January 2020, she announced her engagement to photographer Jason McDonald.
-On June 18, 2021, Hunt and MacDonald announced that they expecting a child.
+On June 18, 2021, Hunt and McDonald announced that they were expecting a child.
 Their daughter was born on November 6, 2021.
+Hunt is a fan of Duke Blue Devils basketball.

 Hunt has the distinction of scoring the highest-ever point total by a player in the Fast Money round of Celebrity Family Feud, scorings 197 points during her 2019 appearance on the show.
 Every one of her responses was the No. 1 answer.
 Hunt was part of a team made up of Victoria’s Secret Angels that defeated a team of five men from Bachelor Nation.
 Fellow Angel Jasmine Tookes supplied the remaining points for the team to win the $25,000 prize.